-- Design the future network — Organisations should architect micro-segmentation by logically creating network segments that are used to control traffic within and between the segments.
+- Design the future network — Organizations should architect micro-segmentation by logically creating network segments that are used to control traffic within and between the segments.
 This method is used to restrict the spread of lateral threats and focuses on the development of granular policies based on a data-centric approach.

-- Implement monitoring and visualisation tools — It is important to continuously monitor the ZT ecosystem by expanding the use of existing technologies or implementing recent technologies to gain visibility into the security of ZT core elements.
+- Implement monitoring and visualization tools — It is important to continuously monitor the ZT ecosystem by expanding the use of existing technologies or implementing recent technologies to gain visibility into the security of ZT core elements.

-- Embrace security automation and orchestration — Information from corporate resources should be gathered to enable development of visualisations and expand the use of automation and orchestration to create feedback loops and scoring models.
+- Embrace security automation and orchestration — Information from corporate resources should be gathered to enable development of visualizations and expand the use of automation and orchestration to create feedback loops and scoring models.